Mustard – In ancient and modern medicine

 There are three species of mustard consumed by humans.
 White mustard (Brassica alba) is the mildest of the three.
 The other two species are Brassica juncea and Brassica nigra.
-There is another species Brassica campestris that is cultivated for its oil in India.
+Another species, Brassica campestris, is cultivated for its oil in India.

-Mustard seed was used in ancient herbal medicine.
+The mustard seed was used in ancient herbal medicine.
 Hippocrates used mustard in many medicines and poultices.
 Pythagoras mentions mustard as a remedy for scorpion stings.
 Mustard was said to increase blood circulation.
-Mustard plaster helped increase blood flow to inflamed areas and thus hasten healing.
-By drawing the blood to the skin surface, mustard relieves headache, neuralgia, and spasms.
+Mustard plaster helped increase blood flow to inflamed areas, thus hastening healing.
+By drawing the blood to the skin’s surface, mustard relieves headaches, neuralgia, and spasms.
 Mustard was thought to be an aphrodisiac in Europe and China.
 When taken in sufficiently large doses, it warms the body.
-Mustard was used to relieve toothache, muscle cramps, clogged sinuses, and indigestion.
+Mustard was used to relieving toothache, muscle cramps, clogged sinuses, and indigestion.
 French monks were using mustard to treat wounds.
-A rubefacient poultice provides relief of rheumatic pain.
-Hot water poured on bruised seeds makes a stimulating bath that is good for achy feet, colds, and headaches.
+A rubefacient poultice provides relief from rheumatic pain.
+Hot water poured on bruised seeds makes a refreshing bath good for achy feet, colds, and headaches.
 Mustard has been used to treat alopecia, epilepsy, snakebite, and toothache.
 The seed is also used internally as a digestive, diuretic, emetic, and tonic.
-Mustard oil is said to stimulate hair growth, and it is a popular hair oil in rural India.
+Mustard oil stimulates hair growth, a popular hair oil in rural India.
 However, direct application of the oil has been known to cause severe irritation.

 Brassica alba is not used as medicine in developed regions of the modern world.
 In China, it is used to treat phlegmy cough, tuberculosis, and pleurisy.
 Limited human evidence supports the use of mustard plaster for bronchitis or mustard oil for preventing heart attack.
-Moreover, evidence is conflicting as to whether mustard oil is effective at lowering cholesterol.
+Moreover, evidence is conflicting on whether mustard oil effectively lowers cholesterol.
 B. alba is traditionally used as a massage oil in southern Asia.
 Its beneficial effect has not been scientifically examined.

-Jasim (2012) found that antibacterial action of B. nigra seed oil against Staphylococci and Escherichia species in the dental plaque of children 1–5 years old was comparable to that of gentamycin and ciprofloxacin.
+Jasim (2012) found that the antibacterial action of B. nigra seed oil against Staphylococci and Escherichia species in the dental plaque of children 1–5 years old was comparable to that of gentamycin and ciprofloxacin.
 Stoin et al. (2007) showed the antibacterial property of B. nigra against multiple pathogenic bacteria.
-Kiasalari et al.’s (2012) experiments on mice show that the B. nigra seed extract can be used in grand mal seizure treatment, probably because of its antioxidant property that acts via an enzyme activity mechanism.
-The pungency of the oil of B. nigra is from erucic acid and isothiocyanates, which are said to cause accumulation of triglycerides in the blood and thus considered bad for the heart; however, human trials have not been conducted to confirm these negative health effects.
-Nevertheless, in the United States and parts of Europe, mustard oil is permitted for external use only and it cannot be sold as cooking oil.
-Canola oil from B. juncea seeds that are crossbred is permitted for use in food, because this oil has very low levels of erucic acid.
+Kiasalari et al.’s (2012) experiments on mice show that the B. nigra seed extract can be used in grand mal seizure treatment because of its antioxidant property that acts via an enzyme activity mechanism.
+The spice of the oil of B. nigra is from erucic acid and isothiocyanates, which are said to cause accumulation of triglycerides in the blood and thus considered bad for the heart; however, human trials have not been conducted to confirm these negative health effects.
+Nevertheless, in the United States and parts of Europe, mustard oil is permitted for external use and cannot be sold as cooking oil.
+Canola oil from B. juncea seeds that are crossbred is allowed for use in food because this oil has very low levels of erucic acid.